 • One decal is provided for each vehicle registered and should be permanently affixed to the rear passenger window on the driver side of the vehicle.

-West Garage Access Controls
+North and West Garage Access Controls

 - Additional transponders may be obtained from the TPS office for a $50 refundable deposit.